SamEThibault/react-firestore-basics/README.md

 # About:
-Basic CRUD application using React, Bootstrap, and Firestore
+Basic CRUD application using React, Bootstrap, and Firestore (DB backend switching to Spring Boot soon to de-clutter frontend).
+This project aims to help others get started with implementing this tech stack by providing well-documented code with basic functionalities covered.

 # To Do:
 - Modularize CSS for compatibility